TheLostInPlace/xray-monolith-pip/README.md

 **2025.04.21**
 * NLTP_Ashes: Add support for distortion on HUD geometry (https://github.com/themrdemonized/xray-monolith/pull/174)
-* Lucy: Updated ReShade Support (https://github.com/themrdemonized/xray-monolith/pull/175)
+* Lucy: Updated ReShade Support (https://github.com/themrdemonized/xray-monolith/pull/175). **If you are updating from version older than 2025.04.21 and use Reshade, you need to update Reshade as well**

 **2025.04.19**
 * Lucy: (https://github.com/themrdemonized/xray-monolith/pull/171)